mozilla-spidermonkey/jsparagus/js-quirks.md

 *(entangled with: ASI, restricted productions)*

-When you see `/` in a JS program, you don't know if that's a division operator or the start of a regular expression unless you've been paying attention up to that point.
+When you see `/` in a JS program, you don’t know if that’s a division operator or the start of a regular expression unless you’ve been paying attention up to that point.

 [The spec:](https://tc39.es/ecma262/#sec-ecmascript-language-lexical-grammar)